ChristianFlows/IAMBORED/README.md

 1. does not display a 404 error message if someone types something other than a city
 2. should we put the disclaimer that it only searches cities in the United States, should we take a parameter for state along with it?

+This is what the home page currently looks like